How To Become an Independent Medical Courier

 Most medical couriers work as independent contractors, delivering medications, supplies, specimens, test results, etc. You will work with confidential medical records that often are part of the deliveries and demand to keep them secure and safe.

-Becoming a Certified Medical Courier: Training for Professionalism
+Becoming a Certified Medical Courier: How to Get Certification Online

 The Interview: A Glimpse Into Your Future